April 4, 2011.

 The most expensive--but very high performance--solution to load balancing is to buy a dedicated hardware load balancer (something like a Citrix NetScaler).
 While they can solve a remarkable range of problems, hardware solutions are remarkably expensive, and they are also "non-trivial" to configure.

 As such, generally even large companies with substantial budgets will often avoid using dedicated hardware for all their load-balancing needs; instead they use them only as the first point of contact from user requests to their infrastructure, and use other mechanisms (smart clients or the hybrid approach discussed in the next section) for load-balancing for traffic within their network.

-If you want to avoid the pain of creating a smart client, and purchasing dedicated hardware is excessive, then the universe has been kind enough to provide a hybrid approach: software load-balancers.
+If you want to avoid the pain of creating a smart client, and purchasing dedicated hardware is excessive, then the universe has been kind enough to provide a hybrid: software load-balancers.

 HAProxy is a great example of this approach.

 It runs locally on each of your boxes, and each service you want to load-balance